WWE Velocity

-WWE Velocity is an American professional wrestling television program that was produced by World Wrestling Entertainment (WWE) and ran weekly from May 25, 2002 to June 11, 2006.
-It aired domestically Saturday nights on TNN/Spike TV until becoming a webcast beginning in 2005.
+WWE Velocity, or simply Velocity, is an American professional wrestling television program that was produced by World Wrestling Entertainment (WWE) and was broadcast weekly from May 25, 2002 to June 11, 2006.
+It aired domestically Saturday nights on TNN/Spike TV until moving to streaming on WWE.com in 2005.
 Velocity served as a supplementary show to the SmackDown! brand, focusing more exclusively on its mid-card performers and matches, and was recorded before the week's television taping of SmackDown!.

 History

 WWE Velocity replaced two syndicated WWE shows, Jakked and Metal.
 WWE Velocity was primarily used to summarize major occurrences on the latest episode of SmackDown!, which aired Thursday and later Friday nights on UPN.
 Due to the WWE Brand Extension, Velocity aired matches and content from the SmackDown brand.
 The format was set to mirror that of WWE Heat and its relation to the Raw brand.

 Velocity aired as a weekly Saturday night show on TNN (renamed to Spike TV in 2003) between 10-11pm EST. The show also broadcast internationally.
 In the United Kingdom it aired on Sky Sports 2 on Sunday mornings.

 Following Raws move from Spike TV back to the USA Network in 2005, Velocity and its Raw brand counterpart, Heat, were discontinued from television broadcast in the United States and Canada and became webcasts streamed on WWE.com.
 The newest episode would be uploaded to WWE.com on Saturdays and be available for the next week.
 Older webcast episodes were also archived.
 Internationally, Velocity and Heat continued to be broadcast on their respective television networks due to WWE's international programming commitments.

 With the relaunch of ECW, Velocity was cancelled.
 The last episode of Velocity aired internationally on June 11, 2006.
 It was also the last episode to be streamed on WWE.com.